liquidcarrot/carrot/README.md

 let Hopfield = new architect.Hopfield(4);

-// With as many hidden layers as you want let Perceptron = new architect.Perceptron(4, 5, 20, 5, 10, 1);

 let Random = new architect.Random(4, 5, 1);

+// as many hidden layers as needed let Perceptron = new architect.Perceptron(4, 5, 20, 5, 10, 1);
 ```

 Building custom network architectures